-For my case, I landed in Antarctica sometime in early to mid-December with Hurtigruten’s 20-day ‘Ultimate Antarctica Experience’ and I’ve seen a lot of different penguins, whales (orca + finback + humpback ones), seals, glaciers and massive icebergs.
-There were no problem with landings nor was there any competition — we were the only ship around during the days of our visit.
-Weather was also perfect averaging at about 2°C to 5°C, so I didn’t wear too much layers; at one point, I even sweated a lot when we were hiking up a hill!
+For my case, I landed in Antarctica sometime in early to mid-December with Hurtigruten’s 20-day ‘Ultimate Antarctica Experience’ and I’ve seen a lot of different penguins, whales (orca + finback + humpback ones), seals, glaciers, and massive icebergs.
+There was no problem with landings nor was there any competition — we were the only ship around during the days of our visit.
+The weather was also perfect averaging at about 2°C to 5°C, so I didn’t wear too many layers; at one point, I even sweated a lot when we were hiking up a hill!
 The winds were still pretty strong though and there were times that it was cloudy; but for the most part, we had great sunny weather.

 EXAMPLE: If you booked via a cruise ship, permits are covered by the cruise company that you’re going with.
 If visiting by air, you must check with your local government or airline if you have the right paperwork.
 If in doubt, you could always ask your Antarctica tour operator.

 Meanwhile, as I’ve already discussed, most ships and vessels depart from ports in places like Argentina, Chile, Falkland Islands, New Zealand, and South Africa.
 Depending on your nationality, you might need a visa to be able to set foot on the ports of any of these said countries in order to start your voyage to Antarctica.